Interview with American Battlefield Trust's 2017 Abroe-Carter Award winner: David Wege

 The other larger history units I teach include one on the Revolution.
 It is taught in an alternating year from our Civil War studies.
 Themes of the sacrifice and dedication of common citizens in extraordinary circumstances resonate throughout these units.
 Teaching our history is a significant part of the process of educating students in the need for active citizenship.
 Being proud of our country, even with all of its flaws, is essential to moving forward in unity as Americans.

 How has the American Battlefield Trust supported you in the classroom?

 We are spoiled by spending time with teachers at the Trust's annual Teacher Institute.
 Surrounding ourselves with like-minded educators is a joy.
 I have attended the Institute for many, many years.
 In my classroom, we make use of In4 and War Department Videos, fantastic maps and many of the primary documents provided by the Trust.
-When our trip to Chickamauga, Chattanooga and Franklin ends in May, I will have made use of the Field Trip Fund twice.
+When our trip to Chickamauga, Chattanooga and Franklin ends in May, I will have made use of the History Field Trip Grant Program twice.
 In 2016, we followed the Iron Brigade at Antietam and Gettysburg.
 This year we are traveling to the Western Theater.